 And what if a high percentage of your customers are visiting from overseas?
 Are they prepared to travel with it and how can they get their picture on the plane?

-You will be forced to roll the prints or lose too many sales and if you pop them in the post you’ll have to roll them anyway.
+You will be forced to roll the prints and pop them into postal tubes or lose too many sales.

 Still not convinced that this is for you? learn to sell online, the margins are smaller and the learning curve is an issue, but the potential is tempting.
-Take a look at this course on Skillshare (affiliate)
+Take a look at this course on Udemy

 Big art or small?
 In truth, most artists will make their decision based, not on practicality, but on aptitude.